 Note: for perfect substitutes, MRS needs to be constant, but it does not have to be 1.
 The slope and MRS can be any constant value.
 For instance, MRS can be constant at 2 where consumers will be completely indifferent and willing to give up 2 units of good A for an additional unit of good B.

-Perfect compliments: the MRS is infinity whenever the consumer has more of good B. MRS is zero when the consumer has more of good A as compared to B. Since the goods are perfect compliments, utility cannot be increased by obtaining just one good.
+The MRS is infinity whenever the consumer has more of good B. MRS is zero when the consumer has more of good A as compared to B. Since the goods are perfect compliments, utility cannot be increased by obtaining just one good.
 It can only be increased by purchasing both goods.

 More left socks (Good A) means MRS = infinity